How can you develop it?

 The world of customer service keeps moving on.

-If they don't receive it they take to twitter or facebook to let the world know of poor service.
-At that, at least, gives us an opportunity to put things right.
+If they don't receive it they take to twitter or Facebook to let the world know of poor service, and that at least gives us an opportunity to put things right.

 In a competitive world, companies and organizations look for ways to get ahead of their competitors, and setting yourself apart through Extraodinary Customer Service is one way they can do that.